GoogleChrome/web.dev/src/site/content/en/mini-apps/programming-the-mini-app-way/index.md

 ## Powerful capabilities

-The Web platform has gained many [new capabilities](/tags/capabilities/) recently.
+The web platform has gained many [new capabilities](/tags/capabilities/) recently.
 Access to [devices](/tags/devices/) via [Bluetooth](/bluetooth/), [USB](/usb/), [HID](/hid/), [serial](/serial/),
 and [NFC](/nfc/) is all possible now.
-Where mini apps run in WebViews and depend on a [JavaScript bridge](/mini-app-markup-styling-and-scripting/#javascript-bridge-api), on the Web these powerful capabilities are available directly.
+Where mini apps run in WebViews and depend on a [JavaScript bridge](/mini-app-markup-styling-and-scripting/#javascript-bridge-api), on the web these powerful capabilities are available directly.

 {% Banner 'neutral' %}
   👉 Read on to see an [example project](/an-example-project/) that puts this way of programming into practice.